 Years One, Two, and Three and the Comprehensive Exam

-A comprehensive exam is normally taken at the end of the second year.
+A written comprehensive exam is normally taken at the end of the second year.
 Please refer to the PhD handbook for the year-by-year overview of the program.

 Years Three and Four: Dissertation and Research

 The third and fourth years of the program are largely spent on producing (i.) a high quality dissertation, and (ii.) a pipeline of research close to or submitted to top research journals.
 The student is required to present a co-authored study by the end of the third year and present their dissertation proposal in the fourth year.
 The student will arrange for a tenured faculty member to serve as dissertation supervisor.
 The student and dissertation supervisor work together to form a dissertation or examining committee, which provides timely input to the student and ultimately is responsible for approving the dissertation.
 The oral comprehensive exam is typically completed in the fourth year.

 Year Five: Recruiting, Dissertation Completion, and Final Oral Defense Examination

 The fifth or final year of the program is largely spent on progressing the dissertation, research pipeline, and the job market recruiting process targeted to earn a full-time tenure-track research appointment.
 Upon completion of the dissertation, the student must take a Final Oral Defense Examination that focuses on the dissertation.